 This gave us a strategic framework to support the educational aspirations and economic needs of Pacific communities, and identified what this could look like.

-In 2020, further work took place on the Pasifika@Massey Strategy 2020 under the leadership of the new Massey Dean Pacific, Professor Palatasa Havea (Tasa) ONZM, and the team at the Office of Pacific Student Success.
+In 2020, a review of the Pasifika@Massey Strategy 2020 took place under the leadership of the new Massey Dean Pacific, Professor Palatasa Havea (Tasa) ONZM, and the team at Pacific Student Success.

-To learn more about the latest strategy, download the Pasifika@Massey Strategy 2020 publication.
+For more information about the latest strategy, download the Pasifika@Massey Strategy 2020 publication.

 Key Pacific values